 'what was most useful was being able to speak freely and honestly about struggles with work, and knowing that you are not the only one'

-The course takes place at the Education Centre, and costs £150 per term, to cover course costs a 3 day retreat and lunch.
+The course takes place at Church House, and costs £150 per term, to cover course costs and includes a 3 day retreat in rural Sussex.
 To enquire about the course, or to book a place for yourself or a gap year student in your church, contact David or phone 01483 484908.

 First Timer Training Scheme Syllabus